KoteGotiashvili/NLP-Pipeline/README.md

 into sequences of N items.
 It captures patterns in the text by counting how often each N-gram appears, helping in text analysis and natural language processing tasks.

+**The N-Grams model is a technique used to analyze and represent text data.
+It involves breaking text into sequences of N contiguous words (N-grams).
+By counting the frequency of these N-grams across the dataset and associating them with specific labels or categories, the model learns patterns in the data.
+This approach helps in predicting labels or categories for new, unseen text based on the frequency and patterns of N-grams learned from the training data.**

 ### Using TF-IDF (Term Frequency-Inverse Document Frequency)

 **SOON 🔜** Explanation and implementation of TF-IDF for text representation.